-It's a move that works: the Huawei Watch GT 2 Pro is easily one of the best looking smartwatches on the scene.
+It's a move that works: the Huawei Watch GT 2 Pro is easily one of the best-looking smartwatches on the scene.
 Its classic good looks, titanium, sapphire glass and ceramic construction and that traditional, timeless circular timepiece shape all come together very well indeed.
 There's a choice of leather and silicone straps in the box and they both complement the watch's face.

 This all begs the question - why is the Huawei Watch GT 2 Pro still so incredibly good and easy to recommend?
 It all comes down to battery life and out of the box usability - keep reading to find out more.